Gandhi Service Fellowship

 Gandhi Service Fellows:

-- Design and implement a service project aligned with their course work and passion
+- Design and implement a service project aligned with their passion and nonviolence

 - Gain understanding of nonviolence as an internal, interpersonal, and structural approach to social change